This TVP Bolognese Pasta Sauce is packed with flavor! With aromatic garlic, basil, & white wine you won’t miss the meat in this hearty pasta sauce.

-As always, if you make this vegan TVP Bolognese sauce be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+If you make this easy TVP meat sauce recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 TVP Bolognese Pasta Sauce

 - In a Dutch oven, heat the olive oil over low heat.
 Add the garlic and onion, and saute on low from 7 or 8 minutes until the veggies begin to soften.

 - Add the wine and simmer for 10 minutes until the wine begins to reduce.

 - Meanwhile, boil the 2 cups of water.
 In a seperate bowl, mix the dry TVP, onion powder, and Italian seasonings.
 Add the boiling water to the TVP, stir, and cover for 5 minutes until the water is absorbed.

 - Add the TVP and diced/crushed tomatoes to Dutch oven and reduce on low heat for 30 minutes until sauce begins to thicken.

 - Top off the sauce with fresh basil, and stir.
 Pour over pasta of choice!

 Save Money on Groceries, Pantry Staples, and Cleaning Supplies!I love shopping for healthy groceries and pantry staples through Thrive Market – they sell non-toxic cleaning supplies, natural beauty products, and pantry staple groceries (even wine!) at a super discounted price.
 We get Thrive Market boxes every month and love picking out our favorite seasonal staples for delivery.
 Join Thrive Market & get 30% off your purchase & a $60 free gift!